 JOURNEY EAST HAMPTON | LONG ISLAND

 Way out east at the point where New York State kisses the sea, Journey East Hampton is a welcome departure from the mainstay of Hamptons’ hideaways.
-Set between the villages of East Hampton and Amagansett, this former motel stands converted with 22 cabin-like rooms, plus a hydrangea-lined garden where you can slip into the pool, play lawn games or sip cocktails from slat-back Adirondack chairs.
-Grab one of the hotel’s free-to-use bikes to reimagine yourself in scenes from The Affair, then return to the art-lined lounge for fire-side negronis come evening.
+Set between the villages of East Hampton and Amagansett, this former motel stands converted with 22 cabin-like rooms, plus a hydrangea-lined garden where you can slip into the pool, play lawn games or sip cocktails from slat-back chairs.
+Grab a free-to-use bike to imagine yourself in The Affair, then return to the art-lined lounge for fire-side negronis come evening.